 Going into hospital can be a worrying time, even when your treatment is planned and you are mentally prepared for it.
 When your hospital admission is unexpected, as a result of an accident or fall or a sudden illness, it can be even more traumatic.

 Always take your medication to hospital with you so that the hospital doctors know what you are taking.

 If you’re only going in for a few days, you will probably only need to stop the papers and ask someone to keep an eye on your home.

-Don’t take too much with you: nightwear, toiletries, slippers, glasses, any specialist equipment and something to occupy your time, e.g. a novel or mobile device, is usually sufficient.
+Don’t take too much with you: nightwear, toiletries, slippers, glasses, any specialist equipment and something to occupy your time, e.g. a novel, phone or mobile device, is usually sufficient.
 Volunteers usually come to wards selling newspapers, snacks and drinks.
 Leave valuables at home.

 More and more surgery is now being carried out without the need for an overnight stay in hospital.
 If you are offered day surgery, you may wish to arrange beforehand for a relative to come and collect you (or bring in a packed bag in case you need to stay overnight).

 Patients must give consent for any treatment or surgery.
 If you temporarily lack consent due to shock, pain, anaesthetic, unconsciousness, etc, doctors and nurses may need to decide if medical intervention is in your best interests.
 When someone permanently lacks capacity to give consent their treatment is not urgent, they will be treated under the Mental Capacity Act 2005 and an Independent Mental Capacity Advocate will be instructed.

 Visiting times vary depending on the hospital and individual wards.
 If you’re not certain, ask a member of staff or check here.
 It’s important to respect visiting times to enable staff to get on with jobs and enable other patients some quiet time.
 In certain situations, visiting times are flexible or open, e.g. if the patient is a child or someone is terminally ill.